Monday's storms bring damage and record rain to some, nothing for others

 📸 Danny Lopriore pic.twitter.com/WxtWzYh4Ao

-Thunderstorm wind gusts were seen in Beach Haven (49 mph), Harvey Cedars (48 mph), Waretown (48 mph) and Barnegat Light at the Osprey webcam (41 mph).
+Thunderstorm wind gusts were recorded in Beach Haven (49 mph), Harvey Cedars (48 mph), Waretown (48 mph) and Barnegat Light (41 mph).

-The Storm Prediction Center, a government agency in Norman, Oklahoma, issued a severe thunderstorm watch for all of South Jersey Monday afternoon until 10 p.m. to highlight the risk for wind damage.
-The region was placed in a level two of five risk for severe weather, defined as scattered severe storms being possible.
+The Storm Prediction Center, a government agency in Norman, Oklahoma, issued a severe thunderstorm watch for all of South Jersey Monday afternoon until 10 p.m. to highlight the risk of wind damage.
+The region was placed in a level two (of five) risk for severe weather, defined as scattered severe storms being possible.

 Summer is the time for the most amount of outdoor fun!
 However, that fun can come at the pri…

-The storms, and its associated cold front, broke the eight day long heat wave inland areas were seeing.
+The storms, and their associated cold front, broke the eight-day-long heat wave inland areas were seeing.
 The longest heat wave since 2018, it was the second heat wave of 2022.
-A heat wave is defined in New Jersey as three or more days with 90 degree or greater heat.
+A heat wave is defined in New Jersey as three or more days with 90-degree or greater heat.

 Press Meteorologist Joe Martucci's 7-Day Forecast